irenanguyenn/SecureChat/README.md

 ## Future Improvements
 * Fully available via cloud
+* Implement Content Security Policy (CSP) to restrict what can be uploaded and where.
 * More options for users such as
       - More navigation options: Settings, Change Password, Dashboard, Inbox.
 * Better Rate Limiting Mechanism.